 Gavin Plumley is a writer and broadcaster, pondering everything from Helena Bonham-Carter’s hair in the 80s to Georg Friedrich Haas’s search for a unique sound.
 Well known for his work on Central Europe and classical music, Gavin is equally at home on Broadway and in Tolstoy’s Russia.

-You can find his work in newspapers, including The Guardian, The Times and The Independent on Sunday, and in magazines like High Life, as well as in opera and concert programmes around the world.
-He appears frequently on BBC Radio 3, both as a guest and as a presenter, as well as on BBC Radio 4, speaking on programmes such as Start the Week, Saturday Review and PM.
+You can find his work in The Guardian, The Times and High Life, as well as in opera and concert programmes around the world.
+He appears frequently on BBC Radio 3, both as a guest and as a presenter, and on BBC Radio 4, talking on Start the Week, Saturday Review and PM.
 Gavin also edits other people’s writing, as the commissioning editor of English-language programme notes for the Salzburg Festival and for the Oxford Lieder Festival and the Salzburg Easter Festival.
 And he lectures around the world, recently giving talks at the National Gallery, the British Museum, the BBC Proms, Wigmore Hall, the Royal Opera House and the CBSO, in addition to being an accredited lecturer for NADFAS, the National Association of Decorative and Fine Art Societies.

 Follow the links above to read more about his work.